 Canopy does not allow the following characters in file names: /:*?"< >.|

-New contacts cannot be created through the Virtual Drive.
-You can add folders within an existing contact folder, or to the Internal Files or My Files folders, but trying to add a new folder or file to the Contacts folder will result in an error.
+A Note on Folders: New clients cannot be created through the Virtual Drive.
+You can add folders within an existing client folder, or to the Internal Files or My Files folders, but trying to add a new folder or file to the Client folder will result in an error.

 To create clients quickly, we recommend using the Desktop Assistant's File Migration tool.
 To create individual clients, follow our guide to Add a Client.